top of page

 Days later, I was fired by Johns Hopkins University, where I served as a faculty member since 2017, teaching communication skills, public speaking, and DEI.

 On March 29, YouTube removed the video protest and deleted the channel on which it was published.
 YouTube claimed the video contained explicit content “meant to be sexually gratifying.”
-This is false.
-It is a severe mischaracterization of my work.
-I am angry and hurt because YouTube’s censorship is dangerous suppression of free speech and political discourse in a time of need.
-It is in violation of YouTube’s Community Guidelines which allow for nudity in artistic, political and documentary contexts.
-Unfortunately, this action has halted traction on my protest, while giving a sense of legitimacy to hate speech.
+This was false.
+It was a severe mischaracterization of my work.
+I was angry and hurt because YouTube’s censorship is dangerous suppression of free speech and political discourse in a time of need.
+It was in violation of YouTube’s Community Guidelines which allow for nudity in artistic, political and documentary contexts.
+Unfortunately, this action halted traction on my protest, while giving a sense of legitimacy to hate speech.
 In effect, YouTube’s censorship is contributing to the erasure of communities crying for help and silencing voices demanding change.

-I'm not going to let YouTube stop me though.
-Yesterday, I re-censored the video and uploaded it to a new account.
-Please watch and share.
+I was not going to let YouTube stop me.
+I re-censored the video and uploaded it to a new account.
+Please watch and share

 I do not regret my decision to protest.
 I do not regret risking my life and my safety to defend human rights and the people I love.